 The affected plug-and-play feature is enabled by default on Cisco IOS switches and wireless devices.
 If not disabled, the feature can allow a remote, unauthenticated attacker to execute code or deny service.
 Enterprises that have not disabled Cisco’s “plug-and-play” Smart Install may be critically impacted.

-Admins should apply patches or use ForeScout CounterACT® to classify assets and manage updates.
+To ensure continuous protection and regulation compliance, admins should apply patches or use Forescout CounterACT® to classify assets and manage updates.
 Newly released CounterACT Security Policy Templates v18.0.4 extend coverage to most Cisco IOS vulnerabilities that are classified Critical and High according to Cisco’s Severity Impact Rating (SIR).

 This CounterACT update extends Cisco managed device coverage beyond the Adaptive Security Appliance devices covered in the March SPT release.